chimbosonic/keyoxide-cli-rs/README.md

 Currently this uses `doip = { git = "https://codeberg.org/chimbosonic/doip-rs.git", branch = "ASPSupport", version = "0.1.0" }`

+# Releases and Pipeline
+There is a mirror at https://github.com/chimbosonic/keyoxide-cli-rs which has Builds and Releases with the build artifacts.

+You can use those if you don't want to pull and build this yourself.

+Currently it builds a MacOS binary and a Linux binary.

 ## Install

 Clone the repo and run the following from the repo's root: